-- The SC and DSC signing up to a published Code of Conduct which is underpinned by the Nolan Principles of public life; - SCO staff complying with the Nolan Principles and other policies and responsibilities e.g. information-sharing protocols; - The SC's Police & Crime Plan 2021-24, Fire & Rescue Plan 2021-24 and other published documents, including the Annual Report, the budget report and the statement of accounts; - Information provided through the SC website, social media and other routes that provide local people with relevant information on performance and outcomes and the SC's intentions; - Live webcasts of the Public Performance Meetings and the Police, Fire and Crime Panel Meetings;

-- Appropriate use of the press and media by the SC and DSC; - Decision forms relating to significant public interest, made available online for public scrutiny; - Publication of information on remuneration and expenses; - The establishment of a number of forums independent of the SC, comprised of members of the public, in particular ETAP, CISP, ICVs, AAs and DWV.
-These panels scrutinise a number of areas within the SCO, the Force and FARS; - ETAP hold regular public meetings, meeting papers and minutes are published on the SCO website; - ETAP Reviews, CISP Scrutiny Reports and ICV Visit Statistics are all published on the SCO website.
+- The SC and DSC signing up to a published Code of Conduct which is underpinned by the Nolan Principles of public life; - SCO staff complying with the Nolan Principles and other policies and responsibilities e.g. information-sharing protocols; - The SC's Police & Crime Plan 2021-24, Fire & Rescue Plan 2021-24 and other published documents, including the Annual Report, the budget report and the Annual Statement of Accounts; - Information provided through the SC website, social media and other routes that provide local people with relevant information on performance and outcomes and the SC's intentions; - Live webcasts of the Public Performance Meetings and the Police, Fire and Crime Panel Meetings; - Appropriate use of the press and media by the SC and DSC; - Decision forms relating to significant public interest, made available online for public scrutiny; - Publication of information on remuneration and expenses; - The establishment of a number of forums independent of the SC, comprised of members of the public, in particular ETAP, CISP, ICVs, AAs and DWV.
+These panels scrutinise a number of areas within the SCO, the Force and FARS; - ETAP hold regular public meetings, meeting papers and minutes are published on the SCO website and there is provision for questions from members of the public; - ETAP Reviews, CISP Scrutiny Reports and ICV Visit Statistics are all published on the SCO website.